 - Keep the head of your bed higher than the foot of your bed to help prevent stomach contents from rising into your chest.

 - Ask your doctor, pharmacist or midwife about medicines which are safe to use during pregnancy.

 - Wear loose-fitting clothes.
 Tight-fitting clothes can increase the pressure on your stomach and abdomen.

 If your heartburn persists, seek medical advice.
-He or she may prescribe medicines that are safe to take during pregnancy.
+Your doctor may prescribe medicines that are safe to take during pregnancy.
 Heartburn usually disappears following childbirth.